RocksterMan208/2D-OrbitalSim/README.md

 # What is the project?
 The project will aim to show a window which will present the user with an interface of creating some objects with presets where physics will then be applied using Newtonian physics.
 Other features may be added, however this is the planned course of the project at the current moment.

+### The web version of the project has some known issues such as screen stretching, weird orbital lines, etc.

 # Requirements
 ### <br>**To compile the project yourself, you will need to install the raylib package.**<br>
 ### On Arch Linux, this can be done by: